jupyter4edu/jupyter-edu-book/05-jupyter-ecosystem.md

 ### Explaining each cell

-A good rule of thumb is to always include a markdown cell above every code cell.
-In fact, instead of adding comments in code, consider moving the comments out of the code cell into a markdown cell either directly above or below the code cell.
-This often reads much better, and gives you more flexibilty in discussing or describing the code.
+Consider moving the comments for a code block into a markdown cell either directly above or below the code cell.
+Comments in a markdown cell often read much better and give you more flexibility in discussing or describing the code.
 However, short comments in a block of code can still be useful.

-### How much code should go in a cell?
+### How to structure code cells

 How much code should you put in a cell?
-You will develop your own style of writing noteooks with experience, but we recommend putting code that "goes together as a meaningful unit" into a single cell.
+You will develop your own style of writing noteooks with experience.
+Typically, you will want to keep the number of lines low so that it is easy to follow, and you can have useful comments above the cell.
+However, we recommend putting code that "goes together as a meaningful unit" into a single cell.
 For example, if you have lines of code that are highly dependent on each other, then you might want to put them together.
-As an example, consider two lines of code: one that creates an item, and the second that initializes it.
-It may be a good idea to put those into the same cell so that they are always executed together.
-Otherwise, the student may encounter errors if they execute cells again.
+As an example, consider two lines of code: one that opens a file, and the second that reads the data from the file.
+It is probably a good idea to put those into the same cell so that they are always executed together.
+Otherwise, the student may encounter errors if they execute cells independently a second time (e.g., there are no more data).

+Specifically, messing up the dependencies between cells is where most of the confusion using notebooks comes from with new users.
+For example, if you change a variable's name (without restarting the notebook), then the following code cells may continue to use the old variable's name (and value).
+Later, when running the notebook again, the notebook may fail in unexpected ways because the old variable no longer exists.
+This is sometimes referred to as "the hidden state problem."
+This is an open research problem, and researchers are exploring various possible solutions.
+For example, trying searching the internet for "jupyter dependency graph" or "jupyter dataflow notebook."

 <table>
   <tr>